Chicken And Broccoli Rotini (Pump Up Your Pasta)

-I went with a family favorite, BROCCOLI and I wasn’t stingy about it.
+I went with a family favorite, broccoli, and I wasn’t stingy about it.
 Use any non-starchy veggies that you like.
 Perhaps some zucchini, spinach, bell peppers, onions, chard, kale, or cauliflower – use whatever you’ve got on hand.
-This is were you can really BULK UP the meal AND the nutrients without adding a lot of calories SO I encourage you to GO BUCK WILD!
+This is where you can really bulk up the meal, and the nutrients, without adding a lot of calories, so I encourage you to go BUCK WILD!

 I also tossed in a handful of tomatoes… YUM!

 Just to give you a visual perspective on the serving sizes, here is the whole family together:

 Not sure if you can tell, but there is twice as much broccoli as there is any other ingredient; and by the way, this is for one serving.